abtinmU/JFOPPL/README.md

 # JFOPPL (Ongoing Project)
-A simple first-order probabilistic programming language in Julia (not in a working condition, yet!).
+A simple first-order probabilistic programming language in Julia.
 This PPL will support the following inference algorithms:
 - Importance Sampling
 - Metropolis Hastings
 - Gibbs Sampling